 The health of the animal’s skin and coat suffers when long periods are spent indoors.
 The skin becomes dry and the hair remains thin and dull.
 To combat this, polyunsaturated oils should be added to the food and the animal should be groomed regularly to stimulate the circulation of the skin.

 Outside, the life cycle of the flea is interrupted with the onset of freezing temperatures.
 Inside, flea eggs continue to hatch in the crevices of floors and under carpets and blankets.
-Care should be taken to keep bedding changed, owning the best vacuum for pet hair (click here) or dog hair, and using it daily wherever your pet is prone to rest are key to ridding yourself of these pests.
+Care should be taken to keep bedding changed, owning the best vacuum for pet hair (click here and here) or dog hair, and using it daily wherever your pet is prone to rest are key to ridding yourself of these pests.

 Making your pet wear coats or jumpers during the winter is counterproductive.
 These not only tend to inhibit the normal development of a dense hair cover during the cold months, but encourage the persistence of skin irritations and flea infestations.
 Only in the case of old inactive short-haired dogs is a coat or jumper justified.